buhrmi/buhrmi/README.md

 ## Hi there, welcome to buhrmi productions

 We're happy and proud to have been given the opportunity to establish ourselves as one of the driving forces behind developing the musical landscape in South East Asia and Japan.
-Please check out our portfolio companies that help us realize this vision.
+Please check out our portfolio companies that help us realize our vision.

 #### Japan